 The reminder system is a requirement for international degree students.
-Once you enter expiry dates and information into all of the document fields you will not get emails from the system until it is time to start the renewing/application processes.
+Once you enter expiry dates and information into all of the document fields, you will not get emails from the system until it is time to start the renewing/application processes.

 One or more documents are about to expire within four months.

-One or more document fields do not have status.
+One or more document fields do not have a status.
 For example, if you don’t require a TRV, and you leave the field unselected, you will keep getting reminders.
 You need to check the box “not applicable” instead of leaving the field unselected.

 Documents tracked through the system

 How to use the system

 The Reminder System is part of the Student Services Centre (SSC).
 To access it:

 Log into your Student Service Centre (SSC).

 Under the “Personal Information” tab, select “Immigration Documents”